MicrosoftDocs/xamarin-communitytoolkit/docs/converters/variablemultivalueconverter.md

 title: "Xamarin Community Toolkit VariableMultiValueConverter"
 author: sthewissen
 ms.author: joverslu
-description: "The VariableMultiValueConverter allows users to check whether or not multiple boolean binding values are true." ms.date: 12/03/2020
+description: "The VariableMultiValueConverter enables users to check whether or not multiple boolean binding values are true." ms.date: 12/03/2020
 ---

 # Xamarin Community Toolkit VariableMultiValueConverter

 The VariableMultiValueConverter is a converter that allows users to convert multiple `boolean` value bindings to a single `boolean`.
-It does this by allowing them to specify whether `All`, `Any`, `None` or a specific amount of values are true.
-This pairs up with the [MultiBinding](/xamarin/xamarin-forms/app-fundamentals/data-binding/multibinding) introduced in Xamarin.Forms.
+It does this by enabling them to specify whether `All`, `Any`, `None` or a specific number of values are `true`.
+This is useful when combined with the [MultiBinding](/xamarin/xamarin-forms/app-fundamentals/data-binding/multibinding) introduced in Xamarin.Forms.

 ## Syntax